 Blush Magazine’s Venue of the Year for 2015 is still bringing the “wow” factor to weddings all year round and remains one of our favourite spaces.
 This is the perfect space if you want to incorporate the outdoors without taking any chances on our notoriously unpredictable weather.
 Both event rooms feature tall glass ceilings to bring in the beauty of the prairie sky while lush greenery creates a complete sensory experience.
 The Moonflower Room is a bright open space that can accommodate up to 650 guests, while the Glasshouse Bistro has a cool lounge like atmosphere for intimate gatherings of 100 or less.
 With onsite floral design, a bakery and even a spa, Events at Enjoy makes planning a breath of fresh air.

-One of the newest additions to Edmonton’s skyline will also be home to the city’s largest event space when it opens this March.
-The modern luxury hotel in the heart of downtown will boast a 10,500 square foot ballroom to accommodate over 1,000 guests.
+One of the newest additions to Edmonton’s skyline is also home to the city’s largest event space.
+The JW Marriott Edmonton Ice District is in the heart of downtown and boasts 10,500 square foot ballroom to accommodate over 1,000 guests.
 Surely such a grand room deserves a name to match, and who better to name it after than The Great One, Wayne Gretzky?
 In fact, all of the meeting rooms are named after legendary Oilers (except Rod Phillips, legendary sports broadcaster) and the hotel is directly connected to Rogers Place.
 Die-hard fans can party like it’s 1988 while the hotel’s certified wedding planners and culinary team take care of the fine details and dining.